 Easily Confused

-The soup is hot; the issue is burning.
+The tea is hot, but the sun is burning.

 Sentence Patterns